asmith26/panel-apps/create_a_plot-pyodide/README.md

 Assuming the `app.py` code is pointing to the correct IP address for the Ollama service (e.g. http://localhost:11434), the app should now work: http://0.0.0.0:8000/docs/create_a_plot-pyodide/app.html

-## Run local webserver with Ollama on Modal
+## Start app using a local webserver and an Ollama server on Modal

 Run a local webserver with `make local-web-server`.

 To spin up an Ollama server listening via Modal, run `make modal-serve`.
 Once the Modal app has started, you local webserver should be able to connect to it (note with this script the URL in `app.py` takes the form `IP-ADDRESS`, not `IP-ADDRESS:11434`).

-## Run on GitHub Pages and Ollama Modal
+## Run app through GitHub Pages and an Ollama server on Modal

 Spin up an Ollama server a per the previous section.